Rashba effect: Estimation of the Rashba coupling in a realistic system – tight-binding approach

+where $a$ is the lattice spacing.

+Because the relevant energy denominators are of order eV rather than MeV (as in the naive relativistic model), this estimate yields a Rashba coupling several orders of magnitude larger, in agreement with experimental observations.

 Application

 Spintronics - Electronic devices are based on the ability to manipulate the electrons position by means of electric fields.
 Similarly, devices can be based on the manipulation of the spin degree of freedom.
 The Rashba effect allows to manipulate the spin by the same means, that is, without the aid of a magnetic field.
 Such devices have many advantages over their electronic counterparts.

 Topological quantum computation - Lately it has been suggested that the Rashba effect can be used to realize a p-wave superconductor.
 Such a superconductor has very special edge-states which are known as Majorana bound states.
 The non-locality immunizes them to local scattering and hence they are predicted to have long coherence times.
 Decoherence is one of the largest barriers on the way to realize a full scale quantum computer and these immune states are therefore considered good candidates for a quantum bit.